MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/faq-for-chat-with-fno-data-on-m365copilot.md

 A Microsoft 365 Copilot license enables authorized users to engage in a natural-language conversation with finance and operations data.
 For example, they can ask the following questions:

-- I need 6 Southridge Video Laptop16 M1601 in Silver color and 5 Laptop15 M1501 in Red color, can you check the availability?
+- I need six Southridge Video Laptop16 M1601 in Silver color and 5 Laptop15 M1501 in Red color, can you check the availability?
 Give me the details by product name, site, warehouse, color, available quantity.
 - Do we have red Laptop15 M1501 model in warehouses other than Chicago within the site Central?
 Give me the details by product name, site, warehouse, color, available quantity.

 Microsoft 365 Copilot summarizes the information that's spread across emails, chats, and documents, and reconciles it with the relevant data that resides inside finance and operations apps.
 The reconciled summary is presented as the response to the user.